Gov. Wolf: Leading Transportation Equipment Manufacturer Creates and Retains Over 600 Jobs in Pennsylvania

 For more information about the Governor’s Action Team or DCED, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.

-Note: Video of the event will be available on PACast website later tomorrow afternoon.
+Note: Video of the event will be available on https://pacast.com/ later tomorrow afternoon.